Precession-induced nonclassicality of the free induction decay of NV centers by a dynamical polarized nuclear spin bath: Conclusions

 Here we have assumed a polarization area of radius 1 nm.
 For the case of polarization toward the $z$-axis at strong fields, most of the precession cones swept through by the nuclear spins are narrow, giving rise to a relatively static hyperfine field on the electron spin.
 If the nuclear spin polarizations are rotated toward the $x$-axis, the precession cones are expanded, giving rise to a dynamic nuclear spin bath.
 We found that the electron spin will behave nonclassically under a dynamic hyperfine field caused by the expanded precession cones.

 This can be seen from the numerical simulations.
 The increasing magnetic field and $z$-polarization both can be used to enhance the $T_2^\ast$ time, in good agreement with experimental reports.
 While the CHER will show a crossover from a smooth curve to wavy profile with increasing field and an asymmetry with larger polarization magnitude.
 Additionally, even in the presence of both the hyper-$z$-polarization and the strong fields the CHER is positive, indicating a classical-like electron spin FID process.
 On the other hand, in the case of $x$-polarized nuclear spin bath, the dynamic hyperfine field caused by the nuclear spin precession gives rise to prominent negativity in the corresponding CHER.
 However, the $x$-polarization is not capable of enhancing the $T_2^\ast$ time significantly.
-Finally, we conclude that the nonclassicality will be stronger with increasing magnetic field and $x$-polarization.
+Consequently, we conclude that the nonclassicality will be stronger with increasing magnetic field and $x$-polarization.
+Finally, we also present an experimental pulse sequence for carrying out the model.
+Our proposal combines several mature techniques, including optical initialization and readout of electron spin, DNP, FID, and QPT.